souravs17031999/handle-missing-values/README.md

 This is a part of project - III made for UCS633 - Data analytics and visualization at TIET.
 @Author : Sourav Kumar
 @Roll no. : 101883068
+# Knowledge of missing values :
+Before handling, we have to sometimes watch out for the reason behind the missing values.
+There are various reasons -
+* Missingness completely at random
+* Missingness at random
+* Missingness that depends on unobserved predictors
+* Missingness that depends on the missing value itself

 # Algorithm :
 * **Row removal** / **Column removal** : It removes rows or columns (based on arguments) with missing values / NaN.
 Python’s pandas library provides a function to remove rows or columns from a dataframe which contain missing values or NaN.